Risk-Optimal Curvature Selection for Finite-Sample Cressie-Read Moment Estimation: Acknowledgements

 \section{Acknowledgements}

-We thank Xiaofeng Shao (Washington University in St. Louis) and the audience at the Econometrics Brown Bag Seminar at the University of Illinois Urbana–Champaign for helpful comments.
+We thank Xiaofeng Shao (Washington University in St. Louis), Seojeong (Jay) Lee (Seoul National University), Yuya Sasaki (Vanderbilt University), and the audience at the Econometrics Brown Bag Seminar at the University of Illinois Urbana–Champaign for helpful comments.
 All remaining errors are our own.